ryanrolds/web-services-presentation/presentation.md

 # And this work, but...

-* What happens when we have a 100/1k/10k active users
+* What happens with 100/1k/10k active users
 * Other business units start wanting reports, notifications, etc...
-* Monitoring

 ---